All Episodes

 Now, he may also attract additional votes on the other side.

-I don't think necessarily as many as we saw, uh, but that's the date for another day.
+I don't think that's really as many as we saw, but that's today for another day.

-But but he is he is still the Republican Party, and people still want his endorsement very badly.
+But he is still the Republican Party, and people still want his endorsement very badly.

 Robert, what's your take on it?

-When you look at what what happened in Ohio and you look at at what happened in Pennsylvania, you see it's just the vast majority of these voters are on his side.
+When you look at what happened in Ohio and you look at what happened in Pennsylvania, you see it's just the vast majority of these voters are on his side.

 The only times that you're seeing any kind of a Trump bump in the road is usually a problem with the candidate.

-You know, whether you're whether you and the media just exploits those and acts like, oh, this this is a mixed record.
+And the media just exploits those and acts like, oh, this is a mixed record.

-I I was enjoying watching yesterday how they they said that you know Trump Trump likely to win in Pennsylvania uh doesn't do as well in North Carolina.
+I was enjoying watching yesterday how they said that Trump likely to win in Pennsylvania doesn't do as well in North Carolina.

-I'm like, did you miss that his candidate for U.S. Senate got fifty plus percent of the vote and he only needed 30?
+I'm like, did you miss that his candidate for U.S. Senate got 50-plus percent of the vote and he only needed 30?

 I mean, they're looking at Cawthorne as an example of a flawed candidate, and they're trying to extrapolate the entire state of North Carolina.